Understand how databases are identified, and how clients access them.

 The listener uses the dispatcher as a type of service handler to which it can direct client requests.
 When a client request arrives, the listener performs one of the following actions:

 Issues a redirect message to the client, containing the protocol address of a dispatcher.
 The client then terminates the network session to the listener and establishes a network session to the dispatcher, using the network address provided in the redirect message.

 The listener uses direct hand off whenever possible.
 Redirect messages are used, for example, when dispatchers are remote to the listener.

-Figure 2-5 shows the listener handing a connection request directly to a dispatcher.
+The following figure shows the listener handing a connection request directly to a dispatcher.